 What Tea Is Best Before A Workout?

-Black tea is one of the best options for making a pre-workout drink.
+Black tea is best before a workout and also one of the best options for making a pre-workout drink.

-The main reason for this is that it contains a reasonable amount of caffeine, which can have a very positive effect on training performance and mental focus .
+The main reason for this is that it contains a reasonable amount of caffeine, which, according to the National Institute of Health (NIH), can have a very positive effect on training performance and mental focus .

 More on the exact benefits shortly.

 But there are also many herbal teas that have a positive impact on your body, overall health, and exercise routine.